About the awards

 Media & promotion

-To establish if an entity classifies as public or private, the EBAE refers to the definition of the Directive 2004/18, Art 2, al.4 “Bodies governed by public law”.
+To establish if an entity classifies as public or private, the EBAE refers to the definition of the Directive 2014/18 , Art 2, Definitions 1 (4) “Bodies governed by public law”.
 These are not considered companies and therefore can only apply to the EBAE if a business entity cooperates with them and officially submits the application form in its own name.

-The European Business Awards for the Environment are underpinned by a series of national environmental award schemes held in the 28 Member States and in EU acceding and candidate countries (Iceland, FYROM, Montenegro, Serbia and Turkey).
+The European Business Awards for the Environment are underpinned by a series of national environmental award schemes held in the 27 Member States and in EU acceding and candidate countries (Albania, the former Yugoslav Republic of Macedonia (fYRoM), Montenegro, Serbia and Turkey).

 Only winners, runners-up and companies specially commended in national competition(s) are eligible to apply for the European Business Awards for the Environment.
 Direct entries are not possible.
 Applicants must first have entered one of the national award schemes.

 Each country can put forward a maximum of 12 entries with a maximum of 4 entries in each category for the European Awards.
 From 2016 there are two sub-categories under the Management Category.
 Each country can put forward a maximum of 4 entries under either of the two Management sub-categories, providing there are a maximum of 4 entries under the Management Category as a whole.